aaronbloomfield/ccc/hws/dappintro/index.md

 ### Part 4: Web Interface

 We wanted to show you that you can create a web page to interact with a smart contract on the blockchain.
 The code of the poll viewing web page uses the web3 Javascript library, which is what allows you to connect to the blockchain from Javascript.
 In our case, we use it to connect to a node running geth that is connected to our private course blockchain.
-The URL for this web page is on the Canvas landing page -- once there, enter your smart contract's contract address (with the leading `0x`) for your deployed smart contract, and it will display the choices.
+The URL for this web page is linked to from the blockchain explorer (in the section for this semester's links) -- once there, enter your smart contract's contract address (with the leading `0x`) for your deployed smart contract, and it will display the choices.

 *You are not expected to understand any of the code on that web page!*  This will be gone over in future assignments, and you will be writing multiple web pages toward the end of the semester to interact with the blockchain.
 But not now.